NixOS/nix.dev/source/tutorials/nix-language.md

 To *evaluate* means to transform an expression into a value according to the language rules.
 :::

-This guide contains many examples of Nix expressions.
+This tutorial contains many examples of Nix expressions.
 Each one is followed by the expected evaluation result.

 The following example is a Nix expression adding two numbers: